IPO Atlanta 2015

 The Notorious TBA – The nom de plume of Kenny Howes & The Wow, which they use when they do their patented set of very cool covers, which is what they’ll be doing at IPO on Saturday night!
 Which covers?
 Only they know for sure, but we can be sure that, with a musicologist like Kenny Howes manning the project, it’s not going to be yer garden variety cover band!
 You need to check this out!

-Orange Hat – An exuberantly quirky pop quartet led by Zeus Henderson and Christo Harris, and featuring Lee Flier of What The…? (see below).
+Orange Hat – An exuberantly quirky pop quartet led by Zeus Henderson, and featuring Lee Flier of What The…? (see below).
 They seamlessly blend influences from Zappa to Brian Wilson to The Beatles to The B-52s and elements of funk and ska into a heady psychedelic concoction of sound and sight (they’re known for their colorful stage shows) that is absolutely infectious!
-The band also features the ubiquitous Kenny Howes (see above)!

-The Soogs – The Soogs have played in and around Atlanta on and off since 1991, and we’re pleased to welcome them to their first IPO, where we think their hooky brand of alterna-pop will fit right in!
+The Soogs – The Soogs have played in and around Atlanta on and off since 1991, and we’re pleased to welcome them back to IPO, where their hooky brand of alterna-pop fits right in!
 The Soogs’ music has been described as “The Pixies meet The Partridge Family,” but will also appeal to fans of T Rex, Cheap Trick, and The Cars!
 Come to their IPO showcase, and hear what we mean!